Automating-GIS-processes/Lesson-7-Automating-Raster-Data-Processing/hits-exercise-7.md

 `urllib.request.urlretrieve( DOWNLOADLINK, LOCALFILEPATH )` # insert here the correct filepaths

 - There is a tiny mistake on the last line for printing the info, can you spot it (cannot concatenate str and int) :
 `print("Download completed.
-Number of tiles downloaded: " + DownloadCount) # add str() around the DownloadCount -variable for printing the correct info message`
+Number of tiles downloaded: " + DownloadCount)`

+Add `str()` around the DownloadCount -variable for printing the correct info message.

 ###PROBLEM 2: